kesler20/test_setup/README.md

 # Project Setup
+in order to install things in python as a user administrator add --user at the end of the install statemnet for instance
+ - `pip install -r requirements.txt --user`
+ - `pip install flask --user`
+ - `python -m pip install --user --upgrade pip`

 just a base template repo which can be used to start python projects

 1. create new repository ``mkdir directory``